Pit30M: A Benchmark for Global Localization in the Age of Self-Driving Cars: Introduction

 Autonomous driving faces unique challenges when it comes to global localization.
 To systematically evaluate various global localization approaches in this context, we need a benchmark that reflects the setting and its particular challenges.
 Ideally, the dataset employed to carry out this study should be diverse, large-scale, and have accurate ground truth over a variety of environments and traffic scenarios.
 Furthermore, since autonomous driving platforms typically carry a variety of sensors that provide complementary information (such as LiDAR, camera, GPS, and IMU), the benchmark should contain multi-sensory data to enable researchers to exploit multi-modal inputs for the global localization task.
 Unfortunately, no existing dataset fulfills all these criteria.

 In this paper we introduce Pit30M, a dataset that spans over a year of driving in Pittsburgh, PA, USA, comprising over 1\,000 trips, 25\,000 km, and 1\,500 hours driven under different times of day, seasons, and diverse weather conditions.
 Moreover, we provide accurate ground truth poses (under 10 cm of error) for all our data.
 With over 30 million images and \lidar{} sweeps, our dataset is one to two orders of magnitude larger than the biggest publicly-available dataset for this task.
 We also provide metadata such as time of day, weather, and approximate occlusion by leveraging image and \lidar{} segmentation, which allow us to formally quantify the diversity in our dataset and understand localization errors.
 We give an overview of the geographical and temporal extent of our dataset in Figure~\ref{fig:extent}.
+The dataset, available at \href{https://pit30m.github.io}{pit30m.github.io} can be accessed using our \href{https://github.com/pit30m/pit30m}{open-source Python SDK}.
+The SDK is available under the MIT license, while the dataset is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 We investigate both image- and \lidar{}-based approaches to retrieval localization.
 For visual localization, and with our dataset's scale, diversity and density, we find that a modern convolutional backbone with a simple pooling scheme perform on par with state-of-the-art architectures specifically designed for this task, such as NetVLAD~\cite{netvlad}.
 For \lidar{}-based localization, we investigate both the latest network architectures and suitable pointcloud representations.
 We show that bird's-eye view voxelization coupled with a strong convolutional backbone is competitive with the best previously proposed pointcloud representations and architectures for this task -- which also rely on NetVLAD pooling.
 Finally, we provide an analysis of the failure modes and complementarity of \lidar{}- and camera-based localization.